zhoujt1994/scHiCluster/README.md

 HiCluster requires a the chromosome size file in several following steps, where the first column is the chromosome name and the second column is the size of the chromosome in bps.
 The files for hg38, hg19, and mm10 are provided in file/ folder of this repo.

 ### Clustering
 HiCluster uses linear convolution and random walk with restart to impute the chromatin contact matrices for each cell and each chromosome separately.
-The imputed matrices are then concatenated and used for embedding, visualation and clustering.
+The imputed matrices are then concatenated and used for embedding, visualization and clustering.

 The input file format for scHiCluster is the sparse format contact matrices.
 For each cell and each chromosome, the input file should contain three columns separated by tab, representing the interacting bins and the number of reads supporting the interaction.
 The name of the file need to be in the format of '{cell_id}_{chromosome}.txt'.